priyankanagar/spring-boot-microservice-order-service/README.md

 2. Unzip the code and open a terminal at the folder
 3. Run the command: mvn spring-boot:run
 4. Once the app is up, open a REST API client app like Postman and run the following commands:
-  i.
+    4.1.
 Call POST method on localhost:8080/authenticate with the following payload:
      {
       "username": "iamavaliduser",
       "password": "password"
     }
     Copy the token in the response.
-We will use it in the next step ii.
+We will use it in the next step 4.2.
 Call POST method on localhost:8080/authenticate with the following payload:
         Header: Key: Authorization Value Bearer <token from previous step>
         Sample Body:
         {